- Zambezi – The Fun Company

 The guy who owned a pager no longer owned a pager, he had a mobile phone.
-For a while we worked together at the Excelsior Hotel outside of Heathrow Airport, where we'd drink ‘whiskey shots’ at the end of 12 hour shifts – bottles of Budweiser we’d intermittently top up with scotch whenever our manager’s back was turned.
-We might then repair to his flat, on the border between Hounslow and Isleworth, and listen to the jazz, funk, ska and reggae he was accumulating on MiniDisc.
+For a while we worked together at the Excelsior Hotel outside of Heathrow Airport, where we’d drink ‘whiskey tops’ at the end of 12 hour shifts – bottles of Budweiser with a shot of whiskey dispensed into them when our manager’s back was turned.
+We might then repair to his flat, on the border between Hounslow and Isleworth, and listen to the jazz, funk, ska and reggae he was accumulating onto MiniDisc.
 It was the ease with which he put together such compilations that would eventually persuade me to invest in the format.

-The guy who now owned a mobile phone introduced me to something else that was to play a pivotal role in the development of ‘my sound’.
+The guy who now owned a mobile phone introduced us to something else that was to play a pivotal role in the development of ‘my sound’.
 In Chinatown, on Newport Place below what was then the King’s Head, was the Dive Bar.
-In this old cellar, every Saturday the Trojan Sound System selector Earl Gateshead would play a mixture of deep funk, soul, ska, rocksteady and Latin jazz.
-An old lady worked behind the bar, a friendly face who remembered what you drank.
-It made a nice change from the more regular haunts – Brentford (White Horse, The Griffin), Isleworth (Town Wharf, London Apprentice), Hounslow (Shannons, The Rifleman) – and might sometimes be followed with a night out at 'Blow Up' at The Wag or Wardour street.
+In this old cellar, every Saturday, the Trojan Sound System selector Earl Gateshead would play a mixture of deep funk, soul, ska, rocksteady and Latin jazz.
+It made a nice change from the more regular haunts – Brentford (White Horse, The Griffin), Isleworth (Town Wharf, London Apprentice) or Hounslow (Shannons, The Rifleman) – and might sometimes be followed with a night out at ‘Blow Up’ at the Wag on Wardour Street.

 The Ladies of Varades gets its name from the former commune in the Loire-Atlantique department of Western France where a group of us hired a gite for a week.
-We pronounced ‘Varades’ to rhyme with ‘ladies’, which gave rise to the title of my compilation, although I doubt this is the received pronunciation.
-We referred to the nearby town of Ancenis as ‘Ant nest’ – went to an outdoor music festival there and behaved like buffoons.
-The rest of the holiday was spent having barbecues, taking trips to la supermarché, lolling about in the sun, engaging in pitched water battles, drinking bottled beer and plastic flagons of red wine mostly to the sounds myself and the guy who used to own a pager, but now owned a mobile phone, brought with us.
+We pronounced ‘Varades’ to rhyme with ‘ladies’, giving rise to the title of my compilation, and referred to the nearby town of Ancenis as ‘Ants nest’ – went to an outdoor music festival there and behaved like buffoons.
+The rest of the holiday was spent having barbecues, taking trips to la supermarché, lounging about in the sun, and drinking bottled beer and plastic flagons of red wine mostly to the sounds myself and the guy who used to own a pager, but now owned a mobile phone, brought with us.